 A stone’s throw from NDG, you’ll find Outremont, a calm and family-friendly neighbourhood known for its tree-lined streets, cute boutiques and countless cafés and patios.

 Like to get around by foot?
 It’s no coincidence so many students to students choose to call Côte-des-Neiges-NDG home.
 This is where you’ll find the Université de Montréal, HEC Montréal, Polytechnique Montréal and Concordia University’s Loyola Campus, among others.
 Housing is affordable in the neighbourhood and there are plenty of public transit options to take you to the four corners of the city in no time.

 Mercier–Hochelaga-Maisonneuve, an up-and-coming hotspot

 Mercier–Hochelaga-Maisonneuve has witnessed a revival in recent years.
 It’s no wonder so many young people now choose to call this hip neighbourhood home (one in four residents are under the age of 25!).
 The neighbourhood boasts a bunch of iconic spots, including the world-famous Olympic Park, the Biodome and Maisonneuve Market.
-You can also find 88 local parks, 12 community gardens, 4 libraries, 12 ice skating rinks, countless cultural activities and a host of cafés, bars and restaurants.
+You can also find 88 local parks, dozens of community gardens, numerous libraries, many ice skating rinks, countless cultural activities and a host of cafés, bars and restaurants.